 The truck driver is often the primary party at fault, especially if the crash was caused by:

-- Distracted driving: (e.g., texting or using a phone).
+- Distracted driving: Texting or using a phone, for example.

 The Trucking Company

-The trucking company may share liability if they:
+The trucking company may share liability.
+This is often the case if it:

 - Failed to properly train or vet their drivers.